¡Qué Locura!: Pranks involving characters played by Luís Moncho Martínez

-A celebrity is driven to Venevision's studio facility, thinking that he or she is going to participate in a television show (particularly Súper Sábado Sensacional) and Guerra de los Sexos.
-Upon entering the parking lot, the celebrity gets told by the "security guard" known as Inspector Rodriguez (played by Luís Moncho Martínez) that he or she cannot proceed because the celebrity's name does not appear on the list of Venevision's guests for that day.
+A celebrity is driven to Venevision's studio facility, thinking that they are going to participate in a television show (particularly Súper Sábado Sensacional) and Guerra de los Sexos.
+Upon entering the parking lot, the celebrity gets told by the "security guard" known as Inspector Rodriguez (played by Luís Moncho Martínez) that they cannot proceed because the celebrity's name does not appear on the list of Venevision's guests for that day.
 Rodriguez would frequently tease and demean them to leave the premises in a way that would provoke the celebrities to yell at him (and even get into a physical altercation).